 The weekend facelift is the name of a procedure that suggests it will be fast to complete under local anaesthesia and with a fast recovery.

-Unfortunately, any short cuts with facelift surgical technique are reflected with both limited effectiveness and short-lived results of the technique.
+Unfortunately, any shortcuts with the surgical techniques are reflected with both limited effectiveness and short-lived results of the technique.
 The risk of a weekend or one-hour facelift is a fast technique that results in a small improvement that lasts for a short period of months.

 A surgical technique that is completed very quickly in less than two hours can only be superficial beneath the skin, not lifting the deeper facial tissues and hence only lasts a short period.
 There is an increased risk of a pulled and unnatural appearance with a fast skin lifting technique.